xin-huang/SeleDiff/README.md

     > ./gradlew build
     > ./gradlew install

 The runnable `SeleDiff` is in `./build/install/SeleDiff/bin/`.
-You can add this directory into your system environment variable `PATH` by
+You can add this directory into your `PATH` environment variable by

     > export PATH="/path/to/SeleDiff/build/install/SeleDiff/bin/":$PATH